DNNCommunity/Dnn.CommunityForums/README.md

 There are no steps unique to this module to install it.
 You're able to install this module the same way you'd install any other module in DNN.

+### Gettting Started

+When using this module, it's important to know that it can be set-up in numerous ways.
+To make your initial experience easier, there is a wizard that will pre-configure the module for you with the most common settings, as well as adding some starter modules for you to use (or not).

+1. There are 3 modules that you'll find installed.
+The primary one that you should be using is simply named `Active Forums`.
+The other two modules are companion modules that server other complimentary purposes.

+2. When you add the `Active Forums` module to the page, it will show you a welcome message.
+Click the `Continue` button to proceed.

+3. After just a moment, the page will reload and you'll be looking at the Control Panel for the module.
+You can either begin configuring things now, or choose `Exit` to go back to the main view.

+You're technically already ready to use the module...
+Have fun!

+#### Configuration Views

+There is the Control Panel that you will hopefully find to be obvious.
+This is where you'll perform the majority of your configuration time.
+However, if you enter into Edit Mode, you'll also find a large number of other high-level configuration options in the module settings.
+Use the actions menu to go to the module settings, like you would for any other module.

 ## Documentation

 We don't have every single feature documented, but what we have is [currently maintained in the project wiki](https://github.com/DNNCommunity/Dnn.CommunityForums/wiki).